 The programme is developing new and creative ideas to give greater positive momentum to emission reduction opportunities, policies and actions.
 Once the ideas are formed and researched, Motu will incorporate leading international knowledge, experience, and tools.
 Possible solutions will be thoroughly tested by experts from a range of perspectives and disciplines.

-The Low-Emission Future project will:
+The Low-Emission Future project:

 To undertake this project Motu received core grant funding from the Aotearoa Foundation, established by Julian Robertson, and co-funding from Meridian Energy, Z Energy, the Ministry for the Environment, and Parliamentary Commissioner for the Environment.
 We continue to seek additional co-funding, so if you are interested, please contact us now.